Can You Cut Plexiglass With a Table Saw?

 What is Plexiglass?

 First, it’s not glass.
 It’s actually a hard, clear acrylic, and cost-effective alternative to glass.
 Acrylic is a see-through petroleum-based thermoplastic material, usually manufactured in sheets.
+The technical name is Poly(methyl methacrylate).
 In short, it’s a plastic.

 It’s lightweight and shatter-resistant and can be used in place of glass in almost all instances because it is sturdy and translucent.
 Common uses include:

-• And even in viewing panels of 30-foot deep aquariums
+- Even in viewing panels of 30-foot-deep aquariums

 Plexiglass usually comes with a protective layer of paper that should be kept in place until the sheet is cut to size and finished.
 Sheets should be kept uniformly supported on a flat surface until it’s time to cut.